ORDINANCE NO. XVII OF 2009

 (f) advise the Federal Government and Provincial Governments on proposals for grant of diplomas and certificates by technical education and vocational training institutions;

-(h) approve policies, plans, programmes of the Commission.
+(h) approve policies, plans, programmes of the Commission; and

-(i) approve projects upto a ceiling of Rs.40 million.
+(i) approve projects up to a ceiling of forty million rupees.

 (2) The Executive Director shall be the head of the Secretariat of the Commission.
 The Secretariat shall act as the executing wing of the Commission and shall be responsible for implementation of all the orders, decisions, directives and policy of the Commission.

-10. Committees.- (1) The Commission may set up as many Committees / working groups as may be required to effectively perform its functions.
+10. Committees.—(1) The Commission may set up as many Committees and working groups as may be required to effectively perform its functions.

-(2) The composition and function of a Committee / working group shall be such as the Commission may determine.
+(2) The composition and function of a Committee and working group shall be such as the Commission may determine.